A1Swartz/butane-c2/README.md

 # butane-c2
-an html reverse shell c2, supporting most communication methods, like ncat, meterpreter, and is even able to be a keylogger c2
+an html reverse shell c2, supporting most communication methods, like ncat, and is even able to be a keylogger c2

 ***